 Excel 2003 supports a maximum of 65,536 rows per worksheet.
 You can work around this limitation by forcing an explicit page break after a certain number of rows.
 The Excel renderer creates a new worksheet for each explicit page break.

-Open the report in SQL Server Data Tools - Business Intelligence or Report Manager.
+Open the report in SQL Server Data Tools - Business Intelligence or the Reporting Services web portal.